cass-bonner/aws-poc/5-transactions-ms-lambda/README.md

 ##DynamoDB
 * The current version of the solution requires three DynamoDB table be created as follows:

 ** Order - should have only a `Hash Key` of type `string` called **orderId**.
-This is to store the The annotated objects is on `poc.sa.ms.model.order.PersistedOrder` which stores a generated orderId as a key and an `poc.sa.ms.model.order.Order` as a json string.
+This is to store the The annotated objects is on `poc.sa.ms.dao.order.PersistedOrder` which stores a generated orderId as a key and an `poc.sa.ms.dao.order.Order` as a json string.
 ** ItemStock - **sku** for `Hash Key` (string), **quantity** as int, **reOrderd"" as boolean.
 This table contains the stock inventory for a given SKU and is deducted as orders are placed.
  * Error - **errorId** for tracking errors. the remaining attributes will be built out by the service.